 - Weight: 5 Pounds

-It’s the best handheld vacuum for car cleaning, workshops, garages, etc. so if you spend a lot of time cleaning up messes in those places, you might want to consider this pack.
+If you are looking for the best handheld vacuum for car cleaning, workshops, garages, etc. so if you spend a lot of time cleaning up messes in those places, you might want to consider the Automate.

 The Multi-Cordless is compact and convenient, with a high-powered motorized brush roll perfect for disappearing pet hair or extracting deep-down dirt.

-While the former works well for large areas, this one is ideal for getting in those tight corners and under the seats.
-Dual LED lights allow you to easily see and clean up dirt, while the built-in extension hose lets you access anywhere!
+This one is ideal for getting in those tight corners and under the seats.
+Dual LED lights allow you to easily see and clean up dirt, while the flexible crevice tool lets you access anywhere!

 - Power: 14.8V Lithium Ion Battery